jacentino/SqlFun/README.md

     let createConnection () = new SqlConnection(<your database connection string>)

-and wire it up by partial application of functions responsible for generating queries:
+and wire it up with functions responsible for generating queries (using partial application):

     let sql commandText = sql createConnection defaultParamBuilder commandText